 Oh yeah, I hear you.
 It’s happened to me – I have such a clear vision about the type of person my character is, the choices they would make, only to have the casting director politely redirect me in the complete opposite direction.
 Something along the lines of, “I love how gentle and timid he’s coming across, Jack, but the character is actually a criminal mastermind full of rage and we need to see that”.
 It happens.
 Again, as with all the advice on this article – it’s ok.
 Demonstrate your craft and malleability as an actor by taking the notes seamlessly on board.
 An audition is like a rehearsal, after all.
 It’s your job to be malleable and full of options for the director to consider.
 Don’t take redirection personally, after all it could simply be a way for the casting director to see how you take direction on board.
 And hey, you got to show them a completely different side of yourself, too.
 That’s a bonus.

-So there you have it.
 You did it.
 You stepped into the gladiator’s arena and you worked.
 It’s a difficult thing, auditioning, and you should be proud of yourself for giving it a crack.
 When you leave the casting room you may see more people in the waiting room – another stark reminder of the fact that you are one of the many people in the mix for this role.

 Auditions have a habit of ending pretty abruptly.
 There’s really nothing the acting director can say to you to ease the transition back into the real world – they aren’t able to.
 We all would love the casting director to give us a nod or a wink of approval, an unspoken “That was awesome you’re probably going to get cast!”
 But that will never happen.
 The tape you’ve just recorded needs to be shown to so many people, it’s impossible for the casting director to have a definite result for you in the room, no matter how much they liked your work.
-Because of this fact casting directors tend to give you absolutely no indication of how your work was, either good or bad, as you’re leaving the room.
+Because of this fact, casting directors tend to give you absolutely no indication of how your work was, either good or bad, as you’re leaving the room.
 Actors tend to get far too caught up on any hint of their success, it’s simply easier to remain neutral and not sway them either way.

 This absence of validation can leave us feeling a bit empty after an audition.
 It’s ok, it’s normal.
 Go and enjoy the rest of your day and be proud of the work you’ve done.
 If I don’t have to go back to work, I would always try to plan to do something fun after an audition!

 What follows is arguably the trickiest part of the whole thing.
 An opportunity has come your way, you’ve done the work, you’ve ridden the adrenaline wave of the audition itself and you’ve come out the other side unscathed.
 Now, you wait – or maybe you don’t.
 There is no fixed rule for how long it will take to hear back about the result of the audition.
 In fact, you may never hear anything at all one way or the other.

 It’s an unfortunate truth of the industry that casting directors don’t have the capacity to let each and every actor know how their audition went.
-You’re definitely able to ask your agent to check with casting to see if the role has been cast already and/ or if they have any direct feedback for you, but you might not get the feedback you are looking for.
-If the role has been cast they will let you know that once you’ve asked the question, but not every casting director is able to provide you with notes about how your audition went.
+You’re definitely able to ask your agent to check with casting to see if the role has been cast already and/or if they have any direct feedback for you, but you might not get the feedback you are looking for.
+If the role has been cast, they will let you know that once you’ve asked the question, but not every casting director is able to provide you with notes about how your audition went.
 Don’t take this personally – again the casting agents are seeing tonnes of actors each and every day.